Sim Yu-jin

 Sim Yu-jin (born Shim Ye-rim, 13 May 1999) is a South Korean badminton player.
 She won a bronze medal in the women's singles at the 2025 Asian Championships.

 Sim is well known for her pivotal role in the 2022 Uber Cup, where she helped the Korean team to lift the Uber Cup trophy by beating China in the final in which she scored the decisive victory against Wang Zhiyi.
 In 2024, she claimed her first world tour title at the 2024 Taipei Open after defeating Indonesia's Putri Kusuma Wardani in the final.
+She also part of the Korea winning team in the 2026 Uber Cup.

 Early life

 Sim was born as Shim Ye-rim on 13 May 1999 in Chungju, North Chungcheong, South Korea.
 She began playing badminton under the influence of her mother, who is also a badminton player.